Meet the winners!

 How will winners be selected?

-More than 300 City of Springfield staff will be invited to vote for their favorites.
+More than 300 City of Springfield staff are invited to vote for their favorite photos.
 They tend to vote for attractive photos that show personality where the dog is clear and not cut off.
 They are encouraged to pick a variety of breeds.

 What happens if my dog wins?